rclement/azure-ai102-preparation/lab/README.md

 8. Update the `.env` file:
     - `COG_SERVICE_ENDPOINT`: replace the value with the "Endpoint" value from your Cognitive Serices resource
     - `COG_SERVICE_KEY`: replace the value with either the "KEY 1" or "KEY 2" value from your Cognitive Services resource
+    - `COG_REGION`: replace the value with the "Location/Region" value from your Cognitive Services resource